farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 Generally, the more complex the problem, the more segments the clock should have.

-When a PC succeeds an action roll, you can tick segments of a `progress clock`:
+When a PC succeeds an action roll, you can use a `progress clock` and:

 - Tick 1 segment for a `limited effect`.
 - Tick 2 segments for a `standard effect`.
 - Tick 3 segments for a `great effect`.

-When a PC gets a consequence from an action roll, you can tick segments of a `danger clock`:
+When a PC gets a consequence from an action roll, you can use  `danger clock` and:

 - Tick 3 segments for a `desperate position`.
 - Tick 2 segments for a `risky position`.